charlesll/i-melt/README.md

 ### Training candidates

-The code **Training_Candidates.py** allows training 50 networks with the selected architecture and selects the 10 best ones, which are saved in ./model/best/ and used for future predictions.
+The code **Training_Candidates.py** allows training 100 networks with the reference architecture and selects the 10 best ones, which are saved in ./model/best/ and used for future predictions.

 ## Repeating the result analysis of Le Losq et al. GCA 2021

 Analysis of results and predictions from the 10 best trained networks is done in several steps:

-- The **Results_experiments.py** code allows observing the results of the random search and dataset size experiments in Supplementary Figure 1 (see ./figures folder).
+- The **Results_experiments.ipynb** code allows observing the results of the random search and dataset size experiments in Supplementary Figure 1 (see ./figures folder).

-- The **Results_model_performance.ipynb** makes a statistical analysis fo the performance fo the bagged 10 best models.
+- The **Results_model_performance.ipynb** makes a statistical analysis of the performance of the bagged 10 best models.

 - The **Results_predictions.ipynb** allows generating all the other figures and the analysis presented in the paper.